ea1nk/xmlDxSpider/README.md

 	- Check that both webclusterXML and webclusterXML have executable attribute (chmod 755)
 	- Make sure webserver user (apache for apache webserver) is member of spider group (usermod -a -G spider apache)
 	- It is assumed that data files are at /spider/data.
 Edit webclusterXML.pl routes if needed to point to the correct directories.
-	- Make sure web server perl modules are enabled.
+	- Make sure web server perl modules are enabled and cgi-bin route configured.

 73!